Divider/Brand Symbol

 No matter how you gave birth, the first six weeks postpartum are considered a recovery period.
 Your body has been stretched and stressed to the max and needs a chance to regroup.
 Keep in mind that every new mum is different, so every woman will recover at a different rate with different postpartum symptoms.

 After birth, your stomach muscles are separated and much weaker.
 The gentle compression of a postpartum belly wrap encourages your muscles to push together, activating your deep core muscles, healing your tummy pouch, and avoiding long-term complications.
-Learn more about Lola&Lykke Postpartum Support Band for better recovery.
+Learn more about the Lola&Lykke Postpartum Support Band for better recovery.